Since World War II, the U.S. dollar has been the world’s reserve currency.

-But there’s a scenario that could play out over the next couple of decades.
+In today’s Market Insights video, I describe a shocking scenario that could play out over the next decade.

 (If you’d prefer to read a transcript, click here.)